 Taxes & Filing

-Disclaimer: ISS advisors are NOT experts in taxes and thus, cannot advise or assist you in filing your returns.
+Disclaimer: ISS advisors are NOT trained in tax law and thus, cannot give tax advise or assist you in filing your returns.
 The information below does not constitute tax advice and is intended as a helpful resource.
 Any questions or concerns should be directed to Sprintax, a certified tax preparer, or the IRS (Internal Revenue Service).

-The information on this page is for the 2023 tax year.
-In the US, we file taxes for the previous calendar year.
-So in 2024, we are filing for January 1 - December 31 of 2023.
+The information on this page is for the 2024 tax year.
+In the U.S., we file taxes for the previous calendar year.
+So in 2025, we are filing for January 1 - December 31 of 2024.

 Sprintax Nonresident Tax Webinar